Do you find it tough to look slim even in black jeans or a talented designer’s slimming dress?

 The total dietary fiber in avocados is 10.5 gm per cup.
 Green avocados are mostly from Florida and are high in soluble fiber as compared to the California dark skinned avocados.
 Avocados are also rich in healthy fats that help reduce inflammation in the body.
 This is why avocados should be your go-to fruit for breakfast with eggs or in a salad for lunch or dinner.

 Total fiber present in raspberry is 8.40 gm per cup and it is also a rich source of vitamins C, A, E, K, and folate.
-Raspberries improve bowel movement and prevent bloating.
+Raspberries improve bowel movement and deal with bloating.
 You can have a raspberry smoothie for breakfast or toss in a few raspberries in oatmeal to give it a different flavor.

 Flax seeds are high in dietary fiber and healthy fats.
 A cup of flax seeds contains about 13 gm soluble fiber and 12 gm insoluble fiber.
 Therefore it can act as a bulking agent as well as increase your satiety levels and make you eat less.
 You can grind flax seeds at home to retain maximum nutrients and add it to your smoothie, oatmeal, salad, or to your glass of fat-free milk.